Aakash2003jain/Hadoop-AirPollution-Analysis/README.md

    ```

 2. **Compile the Code**:
    Compile the Java MapReduce code and package it into a JAR file.
-Run these commands from the project directory where your `src/` folder is located.
+Run these commands from the project directory.

    - **Compile the Code**:
      Run the following command to compile the Java files: